theCreedo/ericjmlee-next/posts/spiritual-embodiment.md

 image_alt: 'Moon in the night'
 reading_time: 2
 unpublished: false
-description: 'Our spiritual lives are heavily influenced by our physical and emotional well-being...'
+description: 'Our spiritual lives are heavily influenced by our physical and emotional well-being.'
 ---

 Recently, I listened to my hometown church's sermon on “Burnout & Loneliness” by Pastor Josh, and there was a lot of life-changing insight I took away from it. 🧐